DatGamerboi101/Minecraft-Behind-CG-NAT/README.md

+>[!info]
+>This Repo is very much a WIP and expect some changes in the future!

 # Minecraft-Behind-CG-NAT

 This document aims toward setting up a Minecraft server behind CG-NAT (Carrier Grade NAT) which can prevent users outside your network form accessing any service that’s hosted in it.